Mentis21954/DS_it21909_it21921_it219146/README.md

 GRANT ALL PRIVILEGES ON * . * TO 'hbstudent'@'%';

-After that you will have to initialize the database using the init.sql file.
+After that you will have to initialize the database using the init.sql file found at the src/main/resources/static folder.